bittiez/TimeVote/README.md

 # To Do
 - Add support for votes from multiple worlds at once
-- Add config to disable certain worlds
+- Add option to pay to start a vote
-- Auto vote for person starting vote